honnuanand/databricks-examples/Custom Libraries from ADLS Containers/README.md

 4. Import and use it inside notebooks **without relying on deprecated methods**

 ---
-### 📔 Notebooks in This Folder

-This folder includes Databricks notebooks that:
-- Walk through the setup steps interactively
-- Show how to configure Spark for ADLS access
-- Demonstrate uploading `.py` files, mounting ADLS paths, and reading from them
-- Provide end-to-end flows for using the packaged library inside notebooks

 ✅ **Notebooks included:**
 ### 📔 Notebooks in This Folder